mtdoyle/virginpulsedailies/README.md

 This script will probably fail in it's current state.
 The cards change often and so far I've only captured the simple "GOT IT!" card and a True/False card.
 There are pop-ups that occur often that I haven't accounted for which will likely cause this script to fail until they are accounted for.

+Cards captured/accounted for:
+    *  "Got It!"
+    *  "True/False"
+    *  "Will Do!"